0

 Takeaway

 Choose iso-osmolal or hypo-osmolal lubricants.
-These are safer for the vaginal barrier and less likely to cause damage or increase infection risk.
+These are gentler on vaginal tissue and less likely to cause irritation or discomfort.

 Link: https://www.sciencedirect.com/science/article/pii/S221475001730118X